-According to the National Association for Continence, one in five individuals over the age of 40 suffer from an overactive bladder, some of whom leak before reaching a restroom, and over 50% of a nursing home residents have urinary incontinence.
+According to the National Association for Continence, one in five individuals over the age of 40 suffer from an overactive bladder, some of whom leak before reaching a restroom, and over 50% of nursing home care residents have urinary incontinence.
 This is clearly a health issue for the elderly and should be addressed.

-Although your loved one will most likely feel embarrassed by his or her accidents and would like to avoid talking about it to you the doctor, we urge that you speak to a medical professional as elderly urinary incontinence is a treatable condition.
-Your elderly loved one should schedule an appointment with their primary care physician, a nurse practitioner or a urology specialist to discuss elderly urinary incontinence.
+Although your loved one will most likely feel embarrassed by his or her accidents and would like to avoid talking about it to you, the doctor, we urge that you speak to a medical professional as elderly urinary incontinence is a treatable condition.
+Your elderly loved one should schedule an appointment with their primary care physician, a nurse practitioner, or a urology specialist to discuss elderly urinary incontinence.
 If your loved one does not feel comfortable with their primary care physician, you can easily find a nurse practitioner who specializes in elderly incontinence issues.

-During the checkup, you can expect the following to occur: a thorough physical exam, a urinalysis (to rule out blood or infection in the urine) and a blood test (to test kidney function and blood levels).
+During the check-up, you can expect the following to occur: a thorough physical exam, a urinalysis (to rule out blood or infection in the urine), and a blood test (to test kidney function and blood levels).
 Based on the findings of the tests, many solutions and treatments exist for elderly urinary incontinence.
 For the majority of the elderly who suffer from urinary incontinence, it is 100% treatable.

 Other Treatments for Elderly Urinary Incontinence

 Elderly incontinence is stressful but usually treatable.
-It is important for the caregiver to report all signs of elderly incontinence and perhaps take the lead in encouraging your elderly loved one to seek medical attention.
+It is important for the home caregiver to report all signs of elderly incontinence and perhaps take the lead in encouraging your elderly loved one to seek medical attention.
 At Alvita Care, we encourage families to talk openly and honestly about elderly incontinence as it does not need to be a cause for shame.
 On the contrary, it should be viewed as a common medical problem that occurs as a normal part of the aging process.